7 things lenders look at when applying for a mortgage

 Create a budget so that you can understand where your money goes every month.
 Read our article - Start 'big picture' budgeting that shows you how to create a budget or alternatively, check out our article 'The best budgeting apps in the UK', our guide to the best budgeting apps you can use on your phone.
 We all have areas where we could cut back on our spending and if you really want this new house, then every penny will count.
 Reducing your spending will mean a lender will look more favourably on your application and you will be more prepared for the extra expense involved in buying your new home.

 Check your credit report

-It makes sense to check your credit report yourself before the lender does, so you are aware if there any issues that will need explaining or rectifying.
-Read our article - How to check your credit report in 5 mins to find out how to check your credit report and correct any errors you may find.
+It makes sense to check your credit report yourself before the lender does, so you are aware if there are any issues that will need explaining or rectifying.
+You can check your reports with ClearScore* (Equifax), MSM Credit Monitor* (TransUnion) or Experian.